GabeScott/standard-works-vault/General Conference/2024 October - Following Christ.md

 # Following Christ

-*By Dallin H. Oaks - First Counselor in the First Presidency*
+By President Dallin H. Oaks - *First Counselor in the First Presidency*

 *Given in the October session of the 2024 General Conference*

+>*As followers of Christ, we teach and testify of Jesus Christ, our Perfect Role Model.
+So let us follow Him by forgoing contention.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2024/10/18oaks?lang=eng)

-This year millions have been inspired by the gospel study plan known by the Savior’s invitation “Come, follow me.”
-Following Christ is not a casual or occasional practice.
+This year millions have been inspired by the gospel study plan known by the Savior’s invitation “Come, follow me.”[^1] Following Christ is not a casual or occasional practice.
 It is a continuous commitment and way of life that should guide us at all times and in all places.
 His teachings and His example define the path for every disciple of Jesus Christ.
-And all are invited to this path, for He invites all to come unto Him, “black and white, bond and free, male and female; ... and all are alike unto God.”
+And all are invited to this path, for He invites all to come unto Him, “black and white, bond and free, male and female; … and all are alike unto God.”[^2]

+## I.

 The first step in following Christ is to obey what He defined as “the great commandment in the law”: